Peripherally inserted central catheter - insertion

 A PICC is used when you need intravenous (IV) medical treatment over a long period of time or if blood draws done the regular way have become difficult.

-The procedure is done in the radiology (x-ray) department or at your hospital bedside.
+The PICC insertion procedure is done in the radiology (x-ray) department or at your hospital bedside.
+The steps to insert it are:

 - You lie on your back.